microsoft/AIforEarthDataSets/data/sentinel-1-slc.md

 ## Region information

 Large-scale processing is best performed in the West Europe Azure region, where the images are stored.
-If you are using Sentinel-1 data for environmental science applications, consider applying for an [AI for Earth grant](http://aka.ms/ai4egrants) to support your compute requirements.

 ## Contact